Grace AND Works?

 provides the perfect character.
 The very purpose of the church, leadership and membership of human people is to work together toward perfection... spiritual maturity such as Christ had...

-So, grace is NOT all there is to salvation...
+So, grace, as awesome a gift as it is, is NOT all there is to the salvation process...

 - Rev 19:7 Let us be glad and rejoice, and give honor to him: for the marriage